 The Buddha laid stress on self-reliance.
 He said everyone has a Buddha nature and can become a Buddha, provided he practices diligently.

 The Buddha said that everyone is responsible for his actions.
 Whatever one does is his karma.
 Good karma brings good deeds, and bad karma brings about evil.

-The Buddha also said that one could be reborn in any of the six realms.
-The six realms are the heavenly realms, the Demigod realms, the human realm, the animal realm, the hungry ghost realm and the hell realm.
-The karma of one's past determines which of the six realms he will be reborn.
+The Buddha also said one could be reborn in the six realms.
+The six realms are the heavenly realms, the Demigod realms, the human realm, the animal realm, the hungry ghost realm, and the hell realm.
+The karma of one's past determines which of the six realms he will be reborn in.

-The Buddha showed us the Nobel Eightfold Path, by practising which we can be freed from the cycle of birth and death, and attain the supreme happiness of Nirvana.
-Which is the ultimate goal of the Noble Eightfold Path.
+The Buddha showed us the Nobel Eightfold Path, by practicing which we can be freed from the cycle of birth and death and attain the supreme happiness of Nirvana, which is the ultimate goal of the Noble Eightfold Path.

 15. The Passing Away of The Buddha

-For the sake of freeing beings from suffering and helping them to gain happiness, the Buddha went from place to place to teach until he was eighty years of age.
+For the sake of freeing beings from suffering and helping them to gain happiness, the Buddha went from place to place to teach until he was eighty.
 On one full moon day, he passed away.
-Buddha died at a small town called Kusinara, lying on his right side between two Sal trees.
-Although it often said that Buddha died from food poisoning after eating a meal donated by a lay follower.
+However, it is often said that Buddha died from food poisoning after eating a meal donated by a lay follower.
+Buddha died in a small town called Kusinara, lying on his right side between two Sal trees.

 Before passing away, the Buddha gathered around him with many of his disciples and told them.
 "All things are subject to change, strive on with diligence."

 16. The Threefold Refuge